1. Introduction

 protected

-Access limited to this class or classes derived from this class
+Access limited to this class or classes

 internal